APogue/APogue.github.io/_posts/posts/2024-09-14-TitleVI-Model.md

 - Title IX "jurisdiction" is the largest, it covers anywhere students interact

-- Title IX accountability reporting is voluntary
+- Title IX accountability reporting by recipient is voluntary

 - Clery accountability reports are mandatory